-Russia is a gorgeous country with so many beautiful nature places that most of you never even heard of.
+Russia is a gorgeous country with so many beautiful natural landmarks that most of you never even heard of.

-I think it is a real shame that all Russia is known for is “vodka, bears, Siberia and communism”.
-Most of you probably know what to see in Moscow and must things to do in St. Petersburg, but I don’t think many of you heard about the nature gems of Russia.
+I think it is a real shame that all Russia is known for is “vodka, bears, Siberia, and communism”.
+Most of you probably know what to see in Moscow and must things to do in St. Petersburg, but I don’t think many of you heard about the natural gems of Russia.

-Here I have a largest on the Internet collection of the most beautiful nature places in Russia – 40 landmarks from all over of the biggest country in the world.
+Here I have a largest on the Internet collection of the best natural places to visit in Russia – 40 landmarks from all over of the biggest country in the world.

-From the Curonian Spit on the west of Russia to the volcanoes of the Kuril Islands in Far East.
-Breathtaking views of the lakes, mountains, bays, deserts, volcanoes, waterfalls – you are going to see enough of all of that in this collection.
+From the Curonian Spit on the west of Russia to the volcanoes of the Kuril Islands in the Far East.
+Breathtaking views of the lakes, mountains, bays, deserts, volcanoes, waterfalls – you are going to see it all in this collection by Russianblogger.me.

 - 1. Agursky Waterfalls, Krasnodar Krai

-Agursky waterfalls are one of the most beautiful nature places near Sochi, Krasnodar Krai.
+Agursky waterfalls are one of the most popular natural landmarks near Sochi, Krasnodar Krai.
 Agursky waterfalls are not that big, the highest waterfall in the chain is only 23 meters (75 ft.).
 It is a great place to visit for a few hours: enjoy the sounds of nature, hike around or BBQ.